 Another user insights during the research were that people often forget what they discover.
 This can happen on long-distance travelling but also on short distances.
 Therefore the window’s main button (X) is the bookmark functionality.
 It enables people to bookmark whatever they find interesting.
 When using the bookmark button the GPS location and a snapshot of the outside will be placed on the BMW Xplore map in the mobile application.

 Touch + Gesture

-To make people experience this in a static environment the prototype contained a 4K screen that is showing a video of the side-window view and an interactive armrest that recognized gesture motion through a 3D magnetic room and working dials and buttons that let you interact with your travel context.
+To make people experience this in a static environment the prototype contained a 4K screen that is showing a video of the side-window view and an interactive armrest that recognised gesture motion through a 3D magnetic room and working dials and buttons that let you interact with your travel context.
 Prototyped with the combination of Unity, Arduino and a 3D gesture pad.

 See the video of the prototypes and see the interactions, experiences, and applications.

 The BMW Window of the Future is also acting as an AR (Augmented Reality) platform.
 Depending on the environment and context it enables third-party providers to facilitate contextual storytelling.
 For kids, these experience could include the aspect of gamification.

 The research showed the interest of users in the context but that they lack contextual information.
 The Window concept helps to reveal the richness of our environment and ultimately connects people closer to their surrounding environment.

 Another insight of the user testing was how little contextual information turned a normal view into an exciting story.
 Just by revealing slight information the user can identify and is excited about the context.

 Not aiming to replace reality but to make it more meaningful to you: for example learning destination languages by image recognition or learn about the dinosaurs that use to live in the area.